 Singapore Botanic Gardens UNESCO World Heritage Site

 Its founding in 1859 is credited to an agri-horticultural and until now occupies the original 82 hectares.
 During the rubber trade boom in the 20th Century in the region, the Singapore Botanic Gardens was instrumental following the spearheading of plant cultivation research by Henry Nicholas Ridley who at the time was the scientific director.
 The promotion of the rubber extraction technique to planters within the region led to a book in rubber output that leaked in the 1920s to top latex production globally.
 Singapore Botanic Gardens is located near to Fourth Avenue Residences next to Sixth Avenue MRT Station at Bukit Timah on the Downtown Line.
+Please also see the flooring tiles of the development as well as the showflat which shows the external renovation of the development.
+There are many beautiful bathroom features in the development.

 Singapore Botanic Gardens Different Species of Greeneries